clemyan/safe-navigation-proxy/README.md

 ### Get

 Property access is the primary use case of safe navigation proxies.
 Getting a property of a nil reference returns a nil reference to that property.
-Getting a property of a non-nil proxy returns a safe navigation proxy constructed from the accessing the corresponding property of the contained value.
-That means, since `undefined` is nullish by default, accessing an undefined property via a safe navigation proxy returns a nil reference.
+Getting a property of a non-nil proxy returns the result of accessing the corresponding property of the contained value, wrapped in a safe navigation proxy.

+That is, roughly

+- `$N(base,name).prop -> $N(base[name], prop)`
+- `$V(value).prop -> $(value[prop])`

+Since `undefined` is nullish by default, accessing an undefined property via a safe navigation proxy returns a nil reference.

 ```JavaScript
 const proxy = $({a: {b: {c: 1}}})